-- Implement and maintain a secure, web-based ETO System to track outcomes and monitor case activities - Ensure information are current and accurate. - Work with the CFS, evaluators and other DR service providers in the data collection and evaluation of the DR program. - Develop, jointly with the County, data and evaluation procedures.
+- Implement and maintain a secure, web-based system to track outcomes and monitor case activities - Ensure information is current and accurate. - Work with the CFS, Program Evaluators and other DR Service Providers in the data collection and evaluation of the DR program. - Develop, jointly with the County, data and evaluation procedures.